 Address: 115 North 6th Street, Phoenix, Arizona 85004

 Heritage Square is a lovely place to visit to discover the Victorian past of Downtown Phoenix.
 The square dates back to the late 1800s and is home to a museum, restaurants, and a science park.

 The Rosson House Museum is the crown jewel of Heritage Square.
 It is a beautifully restored Victorian home that was originally built in 1895.
 The museum details the rich history of Phoenix and is only accessible on a guided tour.

-Tours of the Rosson House Museum last approximately 60 minutes and includes all areas of the home.
-The visitor center is open on Fridays and Saturdays from 10:00 am to 4:00 pm and Sundays from 12:00 pm to 4:00 pm; tours happen every hour on the hour.
+Tours of the Rosson House Museum last approximately 60 minutes and include all areas of the home.
+The visitor center is open on Fridays and Saturdays from 10:00 a.m. to 4:00 p.m. and Sundays from 12:00 p.m. to 4:00 p.m.; tours happen every hour on the hour.

-There are five other main buildings within Heritage Square, including the Baird Machine Shop, Thomas House, Teeter Carriage House, Silva House, and Bouvier-Teeter House.
-Each building has its own unique style typical to the time it was constructed.
+Heritage Square has five other main buildings, including the Baird Machine Shop, Thomas House, Teeter Carriage House, Silva House, and Bouvier-Teeter House.
+Each building has its unique style typical to the time it was constructed.

 This is one of the best historic neighborhoods in the Southwest to visit and to get a feel of what life was like back in the late 1800s and early 1900s.
 The Heritage Square Foundation does a wonderful job at preserving artifacts and educating visitors about the area.

 30. Canyon Lake

 Located just 45 minutes outside Phoenix, the beautiful Canyon Lake is a wonderful place to escape the bustling city and relax on the water.
 The lake is extremely large, spanning over 900 acres, so there’s certainly a lot to see and explore in the area.